-1st Year Curriculum.
-The Graduate School of Biomedical Sciences implemented a first year curriculum for Ph.D. students in the fall of 2006.
-This is a unified, coordinated curriculum designed to give students a broad background of knowledge in the biomedical sciences.
-Students are required to take 4 of the 7 courses depending on the students program/concentration.
-The first year curriculum courses include: Biochemistry, Biotechnology, Microbiology, Cell Biology, Human Physiology, Pharmacology, and Cell & Molecular Immunology.
-In addition to the 4 required courses in the core curriculum, students are also required to complete a one-hour course in Ethics (GSBS 5101 - Responsible Conduct in Research).
-Pharmaceutical Sciences has a separate core curriculum requirement for the M.S. and Ph.D. students.
-For more information please see the First Year Curriculum Policy.
+Core Curriculum.
+The Graduate School of Biomedical Sciences implemented a one-semester core curriculum for Ph.D. students in the fall of 2011.
+This curriculum was designed to give all GSBS students a unified and coordinated foundation that would serve as a basis for further study in individual disciplines within the biomedical sciences.
+This curriculum is designed to accommodate both undeclared students and students who have declared interests in specific concentrations.
+Core curriculum courses will be taken during the first semester of the first year, and include Molecules, Cells, Genes, Biomedical Seminar Series, and Introduction to Biomedical Research.
+Additionally, GSBS students are required to complete a course in ethics (GSBS 5101, Responsible Conduct in Research) in the second semester.
+The Pharmaceutical Sciences program in Amarillo has a separate core curriculum requirement for the M.S. and Ph.D. students, and therefore is not affected by the policies outlined here.
+For more information please see the Core Curriculum Policy.